 Any future restoration, enhancement and preservation of Batiquitos Lagoon shall be consistent with a Batiquitos Lagoon Enhancement Plan.
 The Batiquitos Lagoon Enhancement Plan has been adopted by the City of Carlsbad and certified by the California Coastal Commission.
 This plan is currently included as an attachment to the Carlsbad Local Coastal Program.
-Any other lagoon enhancement plans must also be approved by the City of Carlsbad and certified by the Carlsbad And certified by the California Coastal Commission in conformance with the California Coastal Act.
+Any other lagoon enhancement plans must also be approved by the City of Carlsbad and certified by the California Coastal Commission in conformance with the California Coastal Act.